Tracer202/LocateEverything---Valhiem-Mod/README.md

 Suggested usage: Use list locations to get the proper name for your desired location.
 Locate All to add them all to your map.
 Add a manual pin for the ones you're interested in visiting.
 Then Remove command to remove the mod added pins so only your manual ones are left over.

+1.0.2 - Updated output to print to terminal properly

 1.0.1 - Removed space characters from ID